QMeqGR/qm-maxima/README.txt

  -- Function: dagger (_vector_)
      ‘dagger’ is the quantum mechanical _dagger_ function and returns the ‘conjugate’ ‘transpose’ of its input.
+Arbitrary constants must be ‘declare’-d complex for dagger to produce the conjugate.

      (%i1) dagger(mbra([%i,2]));
                                         [ - %i ]